 whipped cream, optional

-Purée 1 ¼ cups strawberries in a blender.
+In a blender, purée 1 ¼ cups strawberries.
 (If you are using frozen berries, add 2 tbsp hot water to the blender.)

 Add purée, sugar, and half the diced strawberries to a small pot.
 Bring to a boil, then continue to cook for 2 minutes on medium-low heat.